 You don’t have to beg, borrow or steal to get solar panels on your home or rental.
-With an ever increasing number of options available for every type of house and family, there’s never been a better time to invest in something that increases property value and can greatly lower your power bill.
+With an ever increasing number of options available for every type of house and family, there’s never been a better time to invest in something that increases property value and can greatly decrease your power bill.
 Here are a few ways you can finance that new solar system you’ve been thinking about.

 Affordable Solar For Renters

 The Queensland Government is offering select rental property owners in Townsville, Bundaberg and Gladstone financial incentives of up to $3500 on solar installations.
 The trial offers a way for renters to reduce their bills by working with their landlords.

 Not in the right catchment area for Government rental trials?
 SunTenants was recently acquired by Solar Analytics and offers a solution for renters and property owners across Australia to negotiate solar contracts.
 By reducing renter power bills and increasing rent proportionately with an especially designed solar rent contract, both parties win!

 1. Claim Government Financial Incentives